Confident China moves to challenge U.S. in Beijing's backyard

 The USS Ronald Reagan aircraft carrier is on its way to Japan and three more American aircraft carriers are home-ported on America's Pacific coast.

-A recent Pentagon report also noted significant gaps in Chinese defences, saying it lacked, for example, a robust anti-submarine warfare capability.
+A recent Pentagon report also noted significant gaps in Chinese defenses, saying it lacked, for example, a robust anti-submarine warfare capability.

 "Having these missiles and being able to use them effectively in a conflict are two very different things," said a Western official in Beijing, citing internal assessments of the missiles on show at the parade, adding it was not clear whether the newest models had even been deployed yet.